Upper Division Honors Curriculum

 (This program is an option for Current UNC Students who are in catalog years prior to Fall 2023)

 The Upper Division Honors Program provides Honors students the opportunity to engage in an in-depth study or independent honors project of their choice.
 Upper Division Honors Students work individually with a faculty mentor and strengthen their research, writing, creative and presentation skills.

-Students may complete their in-depth study in any discipline, and projects may include field research, experimentation, social science, natural science or humanities theses in the Research Path; an applied or civically engaged project, business or teaching curriculum project in the Applied Path; or creative composition such as in the humanities, music, theatre or fine arts in the Creative Path.
+Students may complete their in-depth study in any discipline, and projects may include field research, experimentation, social science, natural science, health science or humanities theses in the Research Path; an applied or civically engaged project, business or teaching curriculum project in the Applied Path; or creative composition such as in the humanities, music, theatre or fine arts in the Creative Path.
 Students designate their chosen Path upon application to the program.
 All projects require a written component with critical, research-based, reflective analysis.

 All complete projects are bound and placed in the permanent collection of the James A. Michener Library, and students present their completed research or creative project in a public forum to educate others on their topic.
 Honors students also are encouraged to submit their final written project for inclusion in a scholarly journal, such as UNC’s Undergraduate Research Journal.

 The Upper Division Honors Program requires the following:

 - Completion of a total of 11 honors-recognized course credits.